Hi-kue/galcan-ideahub/SITES.md

 ### Self-Hosting Cloud Solutions
 - [OpenStack](https://www.openstack.org/): Open-source set of software components that provide common services for cloud infrastructure, often used for self-hosting cloud solutions.

+### BaaS Solutions
+- [Firebase](https://firebase.google.com/): Platform developed by Google for creating mobile and web applications, often used for backend as a service (BaaS) solutions.

+- [Supabase](https://supabase.io/): Open-source Firebase alternative, often used for backend as a service (BaaS) solutions.

+- [Appwrite](https://appwrite.io/): Open-source, secure, scalable applications with authentication, databases, storage, and more.
+Often the best alternative to Firebase and Supabase, if you really don't want to use either of them.

+### IaaS Solutions

+### SaaS Solutions

+### Secret Management Sites
+- [Infisical](https://infisical.com/): All-in-one platform to security manage your applications configuration and secrets across teams and infrastructure.
+Never tried, but would be worth a shot for future SaaS projects.

+### AI Related Sites
+- [OpenRouter](https://openrouter.ai/): Unified interface for LLMs, a platform that allows you to train, deploy, and manage large language models with ease.

+- [LangChain](https://www.langchain.com/): Platform for building context-aware, reasoning applications with large language models, often used for building AI applications.

+- [Panora](https://panora.dev/): Platform for using a single API to add dozens of integrations to their product, Panora provides developers API endpoints with unified abstractions so your product can integrate with other tools efficiently.

+- [HellaSwag DataSet](https://paperswithcode.com/dataset/hellaswag): Challenge dataset for evaluating commonsense NLI that is considered to be specifically harder for state-of-the-art models but is trivial for humans.
+This is to test the limits of AI and their commonsense reasoning capabilities.

 ### Other Interesting Sites